-2) ADX71441 (GABAB PAM) (Charcot-Marie-Tooth 1A disorder)
+2) ADX71441 (GABA_B PAM) (Charcot-Marie-Tooth 1A disorder)

 The first indication for this compound is Charcot-Marie-Tooth 1A disorder, a rare neurological disorder that leads to disability at early age.
-The Charcot-Marie-Tooth Association supports preclinical evaluation.
-A phase I safety trial is planned to start in 2015 with results in early 2016.
-A phase IIa POC trial is planned to start in mid 2016.
+The US Charcot-Marie-Tooth Association is supporting preclinical evaluation.
+A phase I safety trial is planned to start in the first half of 2016 with results in late 2016.
+A phase IIa POC trial is planned to start in 2017.
 Peak sales could reach CHF 500+ mn.

-3) ADX71441 (GABAB PAM) (addiction - alcohol / nicotine / cocaine)
+3) ADX71441 (GABA_B PAM) (addiction - alcohol / nicotine / cocaine)

 This compound is also being explored for treating nicotine addiction and/or alcohol abuse.
-A partnership with the US NIAAA will evaluate ADX71441 in a battery of preclinical models to study its potential to treat alcohol use disorder, while a partnership with the NIDA will explore its potential in nicotine and cocaine addiction in a battery of preclinical models.
+A partnership with the US NIAAA successfully evaluated ADX71441 in a battery of preclinical models to study its potential to treat alcohol use disorder, substantially increasing the likelihood of further development support from the NIAAA.
+A partnership with the NIDA is currently evaluating ADX71441 in a battery of preclinical models of nicotine and cocaine addiction.
 Addex will determine which indication to pursue by the end of this year.
 In 2016 the company could start a phase IIa POC trial in the selected indication, depending on sufficient funding and partnering.
 Results would be due in 2017.
 Peak sales in each of these indications could easily reach CHF 500+ mn.